bitwes/Gut/GODOT_4_README.md

-# Porting GUT to Godot 4.0
+# GUT has been ported to Godot 4.0

-IT'S MOSTLY USABLE!!

-## Overview
-Ported to Godot 4 RC 6

-GUT is currently mostly usable in 4.0.
-The panel works for the most part but still has bugs.
-The CLI and VSCode Plugin work fine.
+GUT 9.0.0 is the first release to support Godot 4.
+Going forward two versions will be maintainted until Godot 3.x becomes obsolete.
+GUT versions >= 9.0.0 will work with Godot 4.
+GUT versions < 9.0.0 (currently 7.4.2) will work with Godot 3.x.

-This file tracks the changes that have occurred in porting GUT to Godot 4.0.
-All issues related to the conversion have the [Godot 4.0](https://github.com/bitwes/Gut/issues?q=is%3Aissue+is%3Aopen+label%3A%22Godot+4.0%22) tag.
+All issues related to the Godot 4 have the [Godot 4.0](https://github.com/bitwes/Gut/issues?q=is%3Aissue+is%3Aopen+label%3A%22Godot+4.0%22) tag.

-## Contributing
-Pull requests are welcome.
-You can look at the [Godot 4.0](https://github.com/bitwes/Gut/issues?q=is%3Aissue+is%3Aopen+label%3A%22Godot+4.0%22) issues for items that need to be addressed.
-If you find something that is not mentioned, please make an issue.
-There are also a lot of pending and failing tests that need to be addressed.

-Read the "Working" and "Broken" features section before starting.
+__!!
+NOTE !!__ The wiki has not yet been updated for GUT 9.0.0 and Godot 4.
+I need to find a solution for maintaining two wikis first.

-## Godot 4 Changes
+# Godot 4 Changes
 These are changes to Godot that affect how GUT is used/implemented.
+There is more information about these changes and how GUT has been altered below.

 * `setget` has been replaced with a completely new syntax.
 More info at [#380](/../../issues/380).
 Examples of the new way and the new `assert_property` method below.
 * `connect` has been significantly altered.
 The signal related asserts will likely change to use `Callable` parameters instead of strings.
 It is possible to use strings, so this may remain in some form.
 More info in [#383](/../../issues/383).